This Week's Finds in Mathematical Physics (51-100): September 17, 1996

 Because a monoidal category is a \(2\)-category with one object, we can talk about monads in any monoidal category.
 These are usually called ``monoid objects'', because they are like a monoid living in the category in question.
 For example, a monoid object in \(\mathsf{Vect}\) is an associative algebra.
 A monoid object in \(\mathsf{Top}\) is a topological monoid.

 Sometimes funny things happen: for example, a monoid object in \(\mathsf{Mon}\) is a commutative monoid!
-This ``birth of commutativity'' illustrates something called the ``Eckmann-Hilton principle''.
+This ``birth of commutativity'' illustrates something called the ``Eckmann--Hilton principle''.
 Some more sophisticated ramifications of this principle are discussed in the following paper:

 \begin{enumerate} \labelenumi{\arabic{enumi})} \tightlist \item John Baez and Martin Neuchl, ``Higher-dimensional algebra I: braided monoidal \(2\)-categories'', \emph{Adv.
 Math.} \textbf{121} (1996), 196--244.
 Also available as \href{http://arxiv.org/abs/q-alg/9511013}{\texttt{q-alg/9511013}}. \end{enumerate}